Tales from the Crypt (1972) - Arcane Visions Review

 All around, this story is a surprisingly emotional experience for how short it is.
 Robin Phillips is quite good at being a pompous scumbag that acts as the polar opposite to the lonely, kind-hearted, old widower.
 You can’t help but feel bad for Grimsdyke and Peter Cushing’s performance makes the character only that much more sympathetic.
 Of the five stories, I rank it in 1st place.

 • Mr. Grimsdyke (Peter Cushing) is a kind old widower living by himself in the home he once shared with his deceased wife.
 The neighborhood children visit him often as he manages to find and repair toys for them from the various dumps around town.
-He’s an impoverished-looking fellow with a somewhat dumpy home, but his kind and gentle soul who takes joy in spready joy to his neighborhood.
+He’s an impoverished-looking fellow with a somewhat dumpy home, but his kind and gentle soul who takes joy in spreading joy to his neighborhood.
 He’s like by most people around, except for his neighbors across the street.
 Elliot (Robin Phillips) is a pretentious, smug, erudite who can’t stand the disgusting appearance of Grimsdyke’s property or its proximity to his family’s home.
 He believes the lack of physical appeal of the property is making the whole neighborhood ugly, and he can’t stand it.
 So, in a cruel attempt to get Grimsdyke to move away, in the hopes of buying the property and fixing it up or letting someone cleaner move in, Elliot begins a smear campaign against Grimsdyke.
 First he spreads rumors to the parents of the neighborhood that Grimsdyke is not to be trusted with their children.
 Then he writes sadistic and hateful letters with return addresses belonging to various people in the neighborhood, and sends them to Grimsdyke under the assumption that when he realizes the whole neighborhood hates him, he’d move away.
 After communicating with his dead wife via a Ouija board, Grimsdyke opens the letters, but does not decide to move away.
-A year after his body was found, Elliot still feels guilt and paranoia over the fact that he figuratively ripped Grimsdyke’s heart from his chest, only to finally meet a fate he deserved.
+A year after his body was found, Elliot still feels guilt and paranoid over the fact that he figuratively ripped Grimsdyke’s heart from his chest, only to finally meet a fate he deserved.

 This is one of the longer stories in the film and it’s probably the best one overall.
 Obviously, my bias towards Peter Cushing helps add to the opinion.
 Nonetheless, Cushing’s performance in this segment is superb.
 It might be one of his best performances, which is saying a lot because the man always gave 100%, regardless of how bad the movie was.
 In reality, Cushing’s real wife had passed away shortly before this film started production, so he was able to channel his own personal depression he was feeling at the time into the role, and it shows.
 It’s also very likely that his sadness at the time was what made him prefer to play Grimsdyke instead of the original intended character of Ralph in the Wish You Were Here story.
 Grimsdyke was originally supposed to not have any lines, but Cushing’s insistence on playing the role brought more dialogue to the character.
 He was so insistent on doing the film, he was willing to charge less for the job.